 Around this core of courses in architectural history is a group of complementary courses in art history.
 These can be chosen to dovetail with a student’s primary interests; for example, if Modern architecture is your great passion, then you can also take courses in Modern art that will give the architecture a more complete cultural context.

 The HTA curriculum also includes courses from complementary disciplines, such as History, Geography, and Heritage Conservation (in Canadian Studies and the Azrieli School of Architecture and Urbanism).
 Carleton’s unique blend of interdisciplinary expertise makes it an exceptionally stimulating place to study all aspects of the built environment.

 Finally, students are able to take courses, called ‘electives’, that are not directly associated with their specialization.
 These electives may be taken in a wide range of departments, and are your opportunity to broaden you horizons and make unexpected and exciting connections between diverse disciplines.

-Check out the 2019-20 Fall/Winter Courses on offer this year in Art History and the History and Theory of Architecture.
+Check out the current course offerings in Art History and the History and Theory of Architecture.